-To configure the remote reporting instance used by Uptime Infrastructure Monitor, do the following:
+To configure the remote reporting instance used by up.time, do the following:

-- 1. On the Uptime Infrastructure Monitor tool bar, click Config. - 2.
+- 1. On the up.time tool bar, click Config. - 2.
 In the left panel, click Remote Reporting. - 3.
 In the sub panel, click Edit Configuration. - 4.
-Ensure the Reporting Instance Enabled check box is selected. - 5.
+Ensure the Reporting Instance Enabled check box has been selected. - 5.
 In the Remote Reporting Server field, enter the host name or IP address of the server on which the remote reporting instance is found. - 6.
 Enter the port used to communicate with the server. - 7.
+Click Save.

-Click Save. - The edit window closes, and you are returned to the Remote Reporting Instance Configuration panel. - 8.
+The edit window closes, and you are returned to the Remote Reporting Instance Configuration panel.

 To test the remote reporting server configuration, click Test Configuration.
-A pop-up window appears, indicating whether Uptime Infrastructure Monitor was able to connect to the remote reporting instance.
+A pop-up window appears, indicating whether up.time was able to connect to the remote reporting instance.
 If an error message is displayed, correct your configuration and re-test it.